 Estate Planning – Wills, Trusts, Powers of Attorney

-Estate Planning Law Firm Serving Plano, Frisco, Flower Mound, Coppell, Southlake, Lewisville, Denton, Dallas and the Surrounding Areas
+Estate Planning Law Firm Serving Frisco, Flower Mound, Coppell, Southlake, Lewisville, Denton, Richardson, Plano and the Surrounding Areas

 A will, also referred to as a Last Will & Testament, is a document that gives instructions on how a person’s assets should be divided and debts paid after death.
 Every competent adult living in Texas should have a Texas will.
 If you die without a will, then your assets will pass in accordance with the laws of intestacy – which means that the State of Texas, not you, makes your estate plan.

 In Texas, a properly drafted will must be signed in the presence of two witnesses.
-It should be “self-proving”, contain an appointment of an independent executor, and fully and completely address payment of debts and disposition of assets.
+It should be “self-proving”, contain an appointment of an independent executor and waiver of bond, and fully and completely address payment of debts and disposition of assets.
 Because the wording is so important, a Texas will should be written by a lawyer who is well versed in Texas wills, estate planning, and probate law.

 A Trust is a document where you, as Grantor, give instructions to an entity or individual, the “Trustee”, to invest and distribute assets to individuals or charities.
 There are many kinds of Texas trusts.
-Each has a different goal.
+Each has a different goal, but contrary to what is often advertised, trusts are not recommended simply to avoid probate in Texas.
 Examples of Texas trusts include:

 - Life Insurance Trusts